-If you’re not on board with any of the above, then an online estate agent isn’t going to be the ‘sell house online’ option for you.
+If you’re not on board with any of the above, then an online estate agent isn’t going to be the right option to sell your house online.

-Another ‘sell house online’ option is to use a hybrid estate agent.
+Another one of your options when selling a property online is to use a hybrid estate agent.
 These are a crossover between a fully online estate agent and a traditional high street agent.